smallest-cock/CustomQuickchat/README.md

 Enables custom quickchats in Rocket League using BakkesMod console commands

-Chats are sent using the native Rocket League chatting system ✔️
+Chats are sent using the native Rocket League chat system ✔️
   - Cleaner/better than using a script + macros to simulate keypresses, which is error prone and hacky (temporarily blocks gameplay inputs while chats are being typed)

 ## Usage